dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/two_factor_auth.md

 order: 5
 ---

 Make your account more secure by requiring an extra step for authentication.
-All you need is a telephone and an application on your computer or mobile device.
+All you need is a cell phone and an application on your computer or mobile device.

 ## Enabling two-factor authentication